pokemoncentral/wiki-util/pokemoves-autogen/README.md

   course it depends on your file.

 ## Create a csv from a datamine of Kurt's
-The python scripts here are only used to convert datamines to csv in some way.
+Python scripts in the `convert-datamines` directory convert datamines to csv.
 - `datamine2csv.py` takes a full datamine and creates a csv.
 In the datamine, move names should be in italian (use the macro), the first `======` should be removed and a `\n======` should be added at the end.
 Some alternative forms